 Sufficient staffing levels, particularly at the Company's attractions, is key to the Company's operations.
 Should the Company be unable to attract or retain sufficient staff to meet market demand, this may impact financial results and pose financial and reputational risk.
-The Company mitigates these risks through a variety of recruitment and retention strategies.
+The Company mitigates these risks through a variety of recruitment and retention strategies market demand for their products and services, while also putting upward pressure on wages and driving wage growth.
 Labour disruptions, particularly at the Company's key attractions, are a financial and reputational risk.
 The Company mitigates these risks through its labour relations strategies, which include active management and planning.